dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Full-Text-Query.md

   dnr-ft:ensureIndex true .
 ```

-For details on how to attach this algebra optimiser to a HTTP Handler please see [[Configuration API - HTTP Handlers|UserGuide/Configuration/HTTP Handlers]]
+For details on how to attach this algebra optimiser to a HTTP Handler please see [Configuration API - HTTP Handlers](Configuration-HTTP-Handlers.md)

 ## Datasets

-You can use the [FullTextIndexedDataset](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Query_Datasets_FullTextIndexedDataset.htm) as a decorator over another dataset to automatically keep an index in sync with a dataset as that dataset changes.
+You can use the [`FullTextIndexedDataset`](xref:VDS.RDF.Query.Datasets.FullTextIndexedDataset) as a decorator over another dataset to automatically keep an index in sync with a dataset as that dataset changes.

 It is configured as follows: